Reblexis/checkers-ai/documentation/user_documentation.md

 - **Executable agent**.
 This type of agent allows for support of external agents, which may be provided in form of an executable that adheres to the specified protocol (see [Protocol](#protocol)).

 ### Protocol
-The agent executable should be able to repeatedly receive the current simulateGame state information and respond with the desired move.
+The agent executable should be able to repeatedly receive the current game state information and respond with the desired move.
 The output should contain the move that the agent wants to take.
 By default, the board orientation is set in such a way, that the white pieces are at the bottom and the black pieces are at the top of the board.